-Setting a monthly budget can be one of the first and most important steps to improving your financial well-being and working towards building wealth.
+Setting a monthly budget can be one of the most important steps to improving your financial well-being and working towards building wealth.
 However, setting a budget can only do so much if there isn't a lot of money left over after all your bills have been paid.

-- Track your spending.
+- Track your spending

 Before you can begin to reduce your spending, you need to understand exactly where your money is going.
 You might not be able to reduce the amount of money you have to spend on gas for commuting to and from work, but chances are that you can spend less on eating out and other entertainment.

 After a week of tracking every penny, identify three main areas where you would like to reduce spending.
 Instead of continuing to track everything you spend, which can be difficult to sustain, simply pay attention to these three areas and cut those expenses.

 - Cut the cord

 Cable is not cheap, and you are basically spending hundreds of dollars to have an easy way to kill time.
 With streaming services, there are plenty of less expensive ways to consume media, and you can still watch your favorite shows.

 In fact, you can probably simply ask a household member to be added to their account, which could potentially help you save some money.
 Splitting the streaming bill each month with a family member, could provide substantial savings compared to paying for cable or other streaming packages for just yourself.

 - Take a close look at your phone bill

 This is another area of the budget that can quickly become inflated without you even realizing it.
 Take a look at your phone bill and see exactly what services you are paying for and whether you really need them.
 For example, you may be paying extra every month for data that you never use.
 You may even consider reducing your data usage in order to cut back on your bill.